filterpaper/qmk_userspace/features/readme.md

 # Word Processing Features

-## Caps Word
+## Caps Unlock
 It is a lean code function that switches off caps lock at a word boundary.
-It is a convenient feature for handling a single capital word that is the typical use-case for caps lock.
+It is a convenient feature for handling a single capital word—the typical use-case for caps lock.

 ## Autocorrections
 Code is adapted from Pascal Getreuer's [Autocorrection](https://getreuer.info/posts/keyboards/autocorrection) source with the following additions: